WCHS Annual Conference, April 30 - May 1, 2011

 Juliet, who specializes in working with alternative health professionals, emphasized the importance of taking a business approach to running a successful homeopathic practice in her talk on Basic Business Skills for Your Private Practice.
 In particular, she discussed several strategies for getting the word out about your practice, concluding with current trends in marketing including blogging and other forms of social media such as Twitter, Facebook, & LinkedIn.

-Keynote speaker on Saturday afternoon and all day Sunday was Peter Fraser, who presented cases illustrating valuable insights gleaned from provings, which form the basis of our understanding of materia medica and enhance our ability to practice effectively.
+Keynote speaker on Saturday afternoon and all day Sunday was Peter Fraser, who presented cases illustrating valuable insights gleaned from provings, many of which he participated in.
+We all benefitted from Peter's experiences with proving remedies, which form the basis of our understanding of materia medica and enhance our ability to practice effectively.

-Later in the afternoon, WCHS presented our annual general meeting with reports, opportunities to answer questions, and an election of new officers.
+Later in the afternoon, WCHS presented our Annual General Meeting with reports, opportunities to answer questions, and the election of new officers.
+This was followed by our AGM raffle – always a fun event – which raised important funds to help support the weekend's events.